 Bus Transportation Options

-The T, operated by First Transit, has a number of on-campus services available to students, faculty, staff, and visitors.
+The T, operated by Transdev, has several on-campus services available to students, faculty, staff, and visitors.

 All T buses are lift-equipped and fully accessible.

-The four main bus routes (Hill, Neyland Express, Fort, and Late Nite) all have low-floor kneeling buses to ease the boarding of buses.
+The five main bus routes (Hill, Ag Express, Neyland Express, Fort, and Late Nite) all have low-floor kneeling buses to ease the boarding of buses.